happyfish100/libshmcache/README.md

   * @return expires timestamps such as 1483952635, 0 for never expired, false for not exist
   * @example: $value = $cache->getExpires($key);

+boolean ShmCache::setExpires(string $key, long $ttl)
+  * @param key: the key, must be a string variable
+  * @param ttl: timeout / expire in seconds, such as 600 for ten minutes, ShmCache::NEVER_EXPIRED for never expired
+  * @return true for success, false for key not exist or expired or other error
+  * @example: $cache->setExpires($key, 300);

 boolean ShmCache::delete(string $key)
   * @param key: the key, must be a string variable
   * @return true for success, false for fail